-However, from the point of view of a course builder looking to be able to sell completely contained online courses these extra tools really aren’t useful.
+However, from the point of view of an online course builder looking to be able to sell completely contained online courses these extra marketing tools really aren't useful.
 They might even complicate the way you want to set up your course.

 Coming in as a relatively inexpensive budget-friendly option, LearnWorlds starts at only $24 a month.
 They manage to still do this while offering a variety of helpful tools and tutorials for creating and selling online courses.
 This is a platform that is getting a lot of attention and deserves that momentum build.